-The below should give you a pretty good idea of how to spend 2 or maybe even 3 days in the city.
+So I wanted to share some of my favourite things to do in Liverpool, to give you a pretty good idea of how to spend 2 or maybe even 3 days in the city and build your own itinerary.
 You may not get to do everything, but it’s a start!

 Keep your eyes peeled and you’ll see a few smaller, decorated replicas dotted around the city too!
 Even if you’re not a fan of modern art, they’re kind of cute.

-The Pier Head
+The Waterfront & the Pier Head

-Here you’ll see the most iconic buildings in the city, the Three Graces – theĀ Royal Liver Building, the Cunard Building and the Port of Liverpool Building.
+Continuing on down Chapel Street, you’ll reach the waterfront at the Pier Head.
+Here you’ll see the most iconic buildings in the city, The Three Graces – the Royal Liver Building, the Cunard Building and the Port of Liverpool Building.

-You walk through the interactive exhibition, listening to info about each era, seeing the stage costumes of the likes of David Bowie and the Spice Girls, and of course you also get to hear a lot of amazing songs along the way!
+You walk through the interactive exhibition, listening to info about each era, seeing the stage costumes of the likes of David Bowie and the Spice Girls, and of course, you also get to hear a lot of amazing songs along the way!
 It was Dusty Springfield singing ‘You Don’t Have To Say You Love Me’ that got me all teary.

 The Albert Dock

 The dock itself is a beautiful place to spend an afternoon, with lovely bars and restaurants, as well as a few of Liverpool’s best museums and galleries.

 “The transatlantic slave trade was the greatest forced migration in history.
-And yet the story of the mass enslavement of Africans by Europeans is one of resilience and survival against all the odds, and is a testament to the unquenchable nature of the human spirit.
+And yet the story of the mass enslavement of Africans by Europeans is one of resilience and survival against all the odds and is a testament to the unquenchable nature of the human spirit.
 There is now a pressing need to tell a bigger story because of its relevance to contemporary issues that face us all.
 Our aim is to address ignorance and misunderstanding by looking at the deep and permanent impact of slavery and the slave trade on Africa, South America, the USA, the Caribbean and Western Europe.
 Thus we will increase our understanding of the world around us.”

 Important words.
 With modern slavery still as rife (if more underground than back then), it’s important to acknowledge the past to try and shape the future.

-I don’t know what was wrong with me, but in the very last room, dedicated to John Lennon, I got all teary AGAIN, listening to Imagine.
+I don’t know what was wrong with me, but in the very last room, dedicated to John Lennon, I got all teary AGAIN, listening to ‘Imagine’.
 The words to that song feel more relevant today than ever.

 Mathew Street & The Cavern Quarter

-The original Cavern was knocked down to make way for the underground railway, but was rebuilt in the exact same place, using the original plans and some of the same bricks.
+The original Cavern was knocked down to make way for the underground railway but was rebuilt in the exact same place, using the original plans and some of the same bricks.
 Thankfully it smells a lot better today!

 The Cultural Quarter

-At the far end of Street, you’ll see St Lukeā™s or as we call it, the ‘Bombed Out’ church.
-It was heavily bombed during WWII and the inside was destroyed, however the outer shell remained completely intact – you can see right through it.
+At the far end of the street, you’ll see St Luke’s or as we call it, the ‘Bombed Out’ church.
+It was heavily bombed during WWII and the inside was destroyed, however, the outer shell remained completely intact – you can see right through it.
 These days it’s used for exhibitions and events.
 It’s being renovated at the moment, but is a very cool space to visit when it’s open!

 Not far from St Luke’s is Liverpool’s Chinatown.
 Liverpool has the oldest Chinese community in Europe.
-At the edge of Chinatown you’ll spot the stunning Chinese Arch, which is the tallest in Europe.
+At the edge of Chinatown, you’ll spot the stunning Chinese Arch, which is the tallest in Europe.

 Hope Street & the Georgian Quarter

-Continue on and you’llĀ come to the Everyman Theatre, my favourite theatre in the city.
-If you’re here over the festive period, definitely try to see the annual Rock n’ Roll panto.
-It’s one of my favourite things to do, is always hilarious and the actors are also the band – it’s really cool.
+Continue on and you’ll come to the Everyman Theatre, my favourite theatre in the city.
+If you’re here over the festive period, definitely try to see the annual ‘Rock n’ Roll’ panto.
+It’s one of my favourite things to do in Liverpool, is always hilarious and the actors are also the band – it’s really cool.

 At the northern end of Hope Street, you’ll find Liverpool’s other cathedral – yes we have two!
 And they couldn’t be more different, even though they were only built a few years apart!

 The Baltic Triangle

 One of the best of these is Camp & Furnace.
-Part bar, part restaurant, part creative space, part music venue, part event space – definitely one of the coolest restaurants in the UK!
+Part bar, part restaurant, part creative space, part music venue, part event space.
 They have an amazing events programme which I suggest you keep your eye on!

 Outside the City Centre